-Last week, on our first Dairy-Free Nog foray of the season, I had an epiphany about this creamy dessert.
-True, it isn’t earth-shattering, but don’t you think Nog ice cream sounds like an amazing dessert?
+Last week, on our first vegan nog foray of the season, I had an epiphany about this creamy dessert.
+True, it isn’t earth-shattering, but don’t you think dairy-free nog ice cream sounds like an amazing dessert?
 Yes, I know it is cold outside, but it is warm inside.
 And when an icy treat is paired with the warm flavors of the season, it shouts ‘Tis the Season to me!

-This recipe highlights my current favorite ingredient, and was created for So Delicious Dairy Free.
-It is insanely simple.
+This recipe is insanely simple.
 I mean, it is really, really, really easy.
 So easy that maybe even posting it as a recipe is cheating, but darn if it isn’t worth sharing.

 I used So Delicious Dairy Free Nog, which has a nice, rich consistency, added a little gold rum (come on, it’s the holidays!), churned it in my cheapo ice cream maker and viola!
 A wonderful, yet surprisingly refreshing dessert.
 The Nog is lighter than cream, so the resultant ice cream is a bit frosty.
 Adding a little alcohol (though optional for tots) helps to keep ice crystals from forming, but it still has that chilled edge.